-- chest pain or tightness of chest - changes in the way your heart beats e.g. if you notice it beating faster or slower than normal, or if it beats irregularly or if it 'throbs' - disturbance in heart rhythm (sometimes causing a sudden loss of consciousness) - low blood pressure - abnormal muscular body movements or shaking - involuntary upward movement of the eyes - unusual muscle tone causing distortion of the body - fits or convulsions - patients may experience "serotonin syndrome" (confusion, sweating, unsteadiness, shaking, diarrhoea) when ondansetron is taken in combination with other serotonergic drugs.
-Serotonergic drugs can include certain types of antidepressants, opioid pain medicines such as tramadol and fentanyl, and lithium.
-Please note, this is not an exhaustive list.
-Please discuss with your pharmacist or doctor if you have any concerns. - Severe skin reaction where the top layer of the skin detaches from the lower layers.
+• chest pain or tightness of chest

+- changes in the way your heart beats e.g. if you notice it beating faster or slower than normal, or if it beats irregularly or if it 'throbs' - disturbance in heart rhythm (sometimes causing a sudden loss of consciousness) - low blood pressure - abnormal muscular body movements or shaking - involuntary upward movement of the eyes - unusual muscle tone causing distortion of the body - fits or convulsions

+- patients may experience "serotonin syndrome" (confusion, sweating, unsteadiness, shaking, diarrhoea) when ondansetron is taken in combination with other serotonergic drugs.
+Serotonergic drugs can include certain types of antidepressants, opioid pain medicines such as tramadol and fentanyl, and lithium - severe skin reaction where the top layer of the skin detaches from the lower layers - symptoms of an allergic reaction including cough, shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue, throat or other parts of the body; rash, itching or hives on the skin